15 More Fun & Engaging Empowerment Activities For Girls

 15. “I Am” Dance Break

-Play music and call out phrases like “I am brave!”
-“I am creative!”
-Girls strike a pose or dance move for each one.
-Lighthearted, fun, and affirming.
+Play music and call out affirmations like “I am brave” or “I am creative.”
+Girls strike a pose or do a dance move for each one.

-DON’T: Forget to End With Meaning & Reflection
+DON’T: Forget to End With Meaning and Reflection

 -